supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/24-Analyze-Files-in-Azure-Databricks.md

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.
 Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.
 One of the benefits of Spark is support for a wide range of programming languages, including Java, Scala, Python, and SQL; making Spark a very flexible solution for data processing workloads including data cleansing and manipulation, statistical analysis and machine learning, and data analytics and visualization.

-This exercise should take approximately **45** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

-## Tasl-1: Provision an Azure Databricks workspace
+## Tasl 1: Provision an Azure Databricks workspace

 In this exercise, you'll use a script to provision a new Azure Databricks workspace.

-2. On the Azure Portal home page, click the button **[\>_]** from the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
+1. On the Azure Portal home page, click the button **[\>_]** from the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, use the the drop-down menu at the top left of the cloud shell pane to change it to ***PowerShell***.

-3. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+2. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-4. In the PowerShell pane, enter the following commands to clone this repo:
+3. In the PowerShell pane, enter the following commands to clone this repo:

     ```
     rm -r dp-203 -f
     git clone https://github.com/MicrosoftLearning/dp-203-azure-data-engineer dp-203
     ```

-5. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:
+4. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:

     ```
     cd dp-203/Allfiles/labs/24
     ./setup.ps1
     ```

-6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+5. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

-7. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
+6. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
 While you are waiting, review the [What is Databricks Data Science & Engineering?](https://docs.microsoft.com/azure/databricks/scenarios/what-is-azure-databricks-ws) article in the Azure Databricks documentation.

-## Task-2: Create a cluster
+## Task 2: Create a cluster

 Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
 Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.